 You can feel authenticity pulse through the play as different characters share real views and experiences.
 As such there is nothing preachy or patronising about the discussions.
 There's a naturalism to the shifts from girlfriend troubles and football finals to racial politics and father figures.

-Having already made his name at the National Theatre with The 14th Tale and Black T-shirt Collection, Inua Ellams is just as well known as a performance poet (check out Candy Coated Unicorns and Converse All-Stars on Youtube for a taste of his lyricism).
+But this is more than pure reportage; there's an artful structure and satisfyingly interwoven narrative drawing these disparate barbers together.
+Having already made his name at the National Theatre with The 14th Tale and Black T-shirt Collection, Inua Ellams is just as well known as a performance poet (check out Candy Coated Unicorns and Converse All-Stars on Youtube) and there's a light lyricism to the dialogue.

 South Bank, London, SE1 9PX | MAP